Course of Study

 Fall Semester GMS MM707, Organ System Diseases, Tuesdays 10AM-12PM , course director William Cruikshank (firstname.lastname@example.org).
 This course will address current topics in the molecular basis of non-malignant and non-immunologic diseases of man in the fields of Cardiovascular Disease; Hemostasis; Metabolic and endocrine diseases; Genetics of renal disease; Pulmonary Disease; Gastrointestinal Disease and Dermal Diseases.
 Examples of topics that will be covered include the molecular basis of atherosclerotic heart disease and cardiomyopathy; molecular basis of pre-thrombotic disorders (such as Factor V Leyden); leptins and obesity; chloride channels and cystic fibrosis.
 Required

-Spring Semester GMS MM730 Biological Core Technologies, Thursday 2-4PM, course directors Katya Ravid and Lou Gerstenfeld (email@example.com).
-Two (2) credits.
+Spring Semester GMS MM730 Biological Core Technologies, Tuesdays 9AM-12PM, course directors Katya Ravid and Lou Gerstenfeld (email@example.com).
+Three (3) credits.
 The major goal of this course is to provide an overview of the principles and applications of modern techniques, which are regularly employed in academia and industry as tools for biomolecular and biomedical investigation.
 This course will focus on technologies which are available at BUSM.
 Specific technologies include microscopy, FACS, IHC, qPCR, genomic (next gen sequencing and microarrays), proteomics techniques, HTS, fluorescence molecular tomography, ultrasound and metabolic phenotyping techniques.
 Offered alternate years.
 Required.